stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Each vertex is comprised of a slash-delimited array that specifies the various components of the vertex:
+Each vertex is comprised of a slash-delimited array that specifies the components of the vertex:

 ```java
 // Tokenize face